epmarie/flask_example_app/webapp_flask.md

     .gitignore
     README.md
     requirements.txt
-    my_app.py
+    flask_app.py
     app/
         __init__.py
         routes.py
 ```
 You may also see `__pycache__` in your folder - don't worry about this.
-If using GitHub, this is a good time to push your updates.

 ## Routes & Pages
 In our code, notice the use of `@app.route("/"):` before our function definition.
 This is our way of telling the program to run the function we defined below when our URL is followed by just a forward slash.
 In other words, this is how we define __routes__ to access different __pages__.
 To see how this works, let's create a few sample routes.
 Take a few minutes and add two more routes, each with a function returning text.
 Then, re-run your application and navigate to those new routes!

 Now that you have an idea of how routes work, we'll build some together.
 Initially, we just returned text for our routes.
 You can also return HTML, which we'll try here.
-Add a "reasearch" route to your `routes.py` file with the following function definition:
+Add a "workshop" route to your `routes.py` file with the following function definition:
 ```
-@app.route("/research")
+@app.route("/workshop")
-def research():
+def workshop():
     return '''
 <html>
     <head>
-        <title>Research Page - My App</title>
+        <title>Workshops Page - My App</title>
     </head>
     <body>
-        <h1>Latest Publications will be Listed Below</h1>
+        <h1>Latest Workshops will be Listed Below</h1>
     </body>
 </html>'''
 ```

-Run `flask run` again and navigate to <localhost:5000/research>.
+Run `flask run` again and navigate to <http://localhost:5000/workshop>.
 You should see the heading we just wrote.

 ## Templates
 #### Basic Templating

-Now, let's say we had a list of publications that we wanted to display on our site, and that we had that list stored as a Python dictionary.
+Now, let's say we had a list of Workshops that we wanted to display on our site, and that we had that list stored as a Python dictionary.
 We'd probably design our page like so:
 ```
-@app.route("/research")
+@app.route("/workshop")
-def research():
+def workshop():
-    pubs = ["High Process Computing","NLP","Network Analysis"]
+    pubs = ["NLP","Network Analysis", "Flask"]
     return '''
 <html>
     <head>
-        <title>Research Page - My App</title>
+        <title>Workshops Page - My App</title>
     </head>
     <body>
-        <h1>Latest Publications will be Listed Below</h1>
+        <h1>Latest Workshops will be Listed Below</h1>
         <ul>
             <li>''' + pubs[0]+'''</li>
             <li>''' + pubs[1]+'''</li>